nikmanG/SH-Server/LOGS.md

 **Notes**:
 - One major delivery change was to emphasise that the server is really only logic so will send JSON instead of strings back to client, and let client do rendering.
+- Still it isn't really a _game_.
+While it will have commands and majority of the abilities, there is still a lack of order.